 Q: You mentioned sensors in factories earlier.
 We hear a lot about the explosion in the number of IoT devices and 5G.
 How are they related?

 NB-IoT and LTE-M are both integral to 5G.
 They provide low-power, low-cost communication for remote devices.
-They are actually part of the 4G specification but will continue on into 5G and evolve into being more capable of carrying “heavier” content like short videos, snapshots etc that are needed for some IoT use cases.
+They are part of the 4G specification but will continue into 5G and evolve into being more capable of carrying “heavier” content like short videos, snapshots, etc that are needed for some IoT use cases.

-Q: Presumably there is a lot of focus on cloud too?
+Q: Presumably there is a lot of focus on the cloud too?

 There certainly is.
-The combination of virtualization, agility and cost-efficiency that the cloud offers is about to completely transform the industry.
-What we are seeing is a move from distributed, proprietary hardware that define networks physically, to cloud-based solutions running on standard Intel environments providing their software-defined equivalent.
+The combination of virtualization, agility, and cost-efficiency that the cloud offers is about to completely transform the industry.
+What we are seeing is a move from distributed, proprietary hardware that defines networks physically, to cloud-based solutions running on standard Intel environments providing their software-defined equivalent.
 C-RAN paved the way by decoupling basebands from towers and enabling the multi-cell communication to give us self-optimizing networks.
-V-RAN is taking it a step further to fully centralized cloud-based, virtualized network functions that enable fully software defined networks (SDNs).
+V-RAN is taking it a step further to fully centralized cloud-based, virtualized network functions that enable fully software-defined networks (SDNs).

 It all points to networks that will become more powerful and more flexible, and as a result, more complex to manage and maintain – but only if done manually.
 The secret is to automate the entire process using real-time monitoring to detect issues, on-line updates to resolve them and predictive analysis to avoid them.
 To that end, the flexibility to make online configuration changes dovetails nicely with the cloud-enabled and real-time processing capabilities of kdb+ to identify and make those configuration changes automatically.
 Add machine learning and predictive analytics into the mix and we are moving to a world where network maintenance is more about software engineers in the office than field engineers on the road.
 It’s all a sweet spot for Kx.